It’s about that time.

 - 2 teaspoons (3 cloves) minced garlic

 - 1 28 ounce can crushed tomatoes or whole peeled tomatoes, blended

 - 3 ounces tomato paste

 - 1 teaspoon dried basil

 - ¼ cup Parmesan cheese

 - 1 package (13.25 ounces) whole wheat spaghetti (I used Delallo)

-- In a large pot, over medium heat, add 2 tablespoons olive oil.
+- Place a large pot over medium heat and add 2 tablespoons olive oil.
 Add onion, garlic and ground beef.
 Cook beef until browned.
 Add the rest of the ingredients and let simmer on low for at least 30 minutes (the longer the better), stirring occasionally.
 Taste for seasoning.